AMEv2/AMEv2.github.io/docs/hardware/description.md

 ## Features
 **ESP32-S3**

-The ESP32-S3 is the **AME** boards main controller.
+The ESP32-S3 is the **AME** board's main controller.
 This allows for Bluetooth control, Over-the-Air updates, Wi-fi connection and more.

 **Built-in 60W 12V power supply**

 The AME board has a built-in 60W 12V output power supply.
 Supported input voltage 12V - 60V.

-**Built-in high current switch for the ZVS induction annealer board** There is a on board low-side high current switch with a failsafe control circuit.
+**Built-in high current switch for the ZVS induction annealer board**

+There is a on board low-side high current switch with a failsafe control circuit.
 To turn on the ZVS board, the fail-safe control circuit has to be pulsed at a rate of 100Hz or more.
 If the control output is held either high or low, the ZVS board is turned off.

 **Built-in low voltage control of the ZVS induction annealer board**